navsharp/angular/README.md

 # angular
-Angular related work
-This is a custom filter for adding comma to integers in indian format
+Angular filter for adding comma to integers in indian format